nushell/nushell.github.io/book/commands/path_relative-to.md

 title: path relative-to
 categories: |
   default
-version: 0.71.0
+version: 0.73.1
 default: |
-  Get a path as relative to another path.
+  Express a path as relative to another path.
 usage: |
-  Get a path as relative to another path.
+  Express a path as relative to another path.
 ---

 # <code>{{ $frontmatter.title }}</code> for default